How to complain and get results

 Being civil or even nice can win you points with weary reps too often exposed to abusive or aggressive customers.
 Doyle suggests building on that connection by asking the rep to put themselves in your shoes.

-“If you invite them to imagine how they would feel, it can be effective,” Doyle says.
+“If you invite them to imagine how they would feel, it can be effective,” Doyle said.

 If the rep can’t seem to help you, try asking for a supervisor or simply calling back to get a different agent.
 (I recently had to call a bank three times before I found a rep who was willing to connect me to the department that could finally solve my problem.)